Service Lines, Marketing Leaders and Physician Outreach – a Recipe for Internal Collaboration (Mitzi Kent, Barlow McCarthy)

 Everyone wants the right growth, yet internal synergy may or may not exist.
 This session will highlight case study examples from community and academic hospitals that fine-tuned processes to align internal service line leaders, administration, marketing, recruitment and physician relations to work with the external providers – plus share best practices to develop comprehensive growth plans with internal accountabilities for success.

-With all the Millennial Hype, Don’t Forget about the Baby Boomers (Gene Peterson, Frederick Swanston)
+With all the Millennial Hype, Don’t Forget about the Baby Boomers (Gene Petersen, Frederick Swanston Advertising)

 These days, the Baby Boomer generation tends to be overlooked, but they are still an important consumer segment.
 Just like millennials this generation is huge in size, interested in experiences, owns digital devices and is active on social media.
 And since 60% of most hospital admissions are Medicare patients, this is a segment that hospitals cannot forget.
 Hear how an active adult senior real estate community uses targeted messaging and media to generate leads and drive engagement.
 Learn lessons from outside healthcare that can help drive hospital admissions and encourage loyal customers.

 Creating a Culture of Safety in Healthcare - (Dan Dunlop, Jennings Co. and Lorraine McGrath, Signature Healthcare)

 Patient safety is usually at the top of the list in importance for healthcare organizations, but for one medical group, learning that their own employees didn’t think safety ranked high on their leaders’ list of priorities was a wake-up call.
 Discover how this hospital’s marketing team worked with its leadership team to change internal perceptions by developing a multifaceted internal communications program and positioning safety and a culture of safety as top priorities.

-Insights and Ideas to Level Up Your Marketing Content - (Eric Silberman, True North Custom)
+Insights and Ideas to Level Up Your Marketing Content - (Eric Silberman and Jane Crosby, True North Custom)

 Discover how to drive brand and revenue growth through an integrated content strategy designed to meet your audiences where they are in the decision cycle.
 Whether competing for commercially insured consumers or engaging physicians to drive referrals, you'll learn the most effective way to plan, develop, and distribute content across channels to deliver maximum ROI.
 The session will feature case studies from healthcare market leaders who are leveraging content to effectively support brand awareness, patient acquisition, and other business objectives.